* AFIS100Years100Passions: #76

 * HeyItsThatGuy: All over the place.
 John Ford [[ProductionPosse worked with a regular set of actors]] in nearly every movie he made.
 Barry Fitzgerald, Ward Bond, and Victor [=McLaglen=] are the more notable names.

-** The town elder -- the grizzled bearded fellow who jumps up from his deathbed once he hears the epic donnybrook -- was played by John Ford's brother Francis Ford.
+* RealLifeRelative: Town elder Dan Tobin -- the grizzled, bearded fellow who jumps up from his deathbed once he hears the epic donnybrook -- was played by John Ford's brother Francis Ford.
 The story has it they had not spoken to each other in years, but John asked Francis to star in this film and they were very amicable toward each other during production.
 Francis died a year later.

 * ThrowItIn: At the end of the film, Mary Kate whispers something into John Wayne's ear.
 It was an unscripted bit of dialogue that John Ford insisted O'Hara say to Wayne in order to [[EnforcedMethodActing get an unexpected reaction]] on Wayne's part.
 The three were the only ones who know what was whispered -- and now only [[SecretKeeper O’Hara]] is left.